opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 Loads a :ocv:class:`FaceRecognizer` and its model state.

-.. ocv:function:: void FaceRecognizer::load(const string& filename)
+.. ocv:function:: void FaceRecognizer::load( const string& filename )
-.. ocv:function:: void FaceRecognizer::load(FileStorage& fs)
+.. ocv:function:: void FaceRecognizer::load( const FileStorage& fs ) = 0

 Loads a persisted model and state from a given XML or YAML file .
 Every :ocv:class:`FaceRecognizer` has to overwrite ``FaceRecognizer::load(FileStorage& fs)``